Margaret (Peggy) Oreskovich

 Career InformationPTAs work under the direction of physical therapists, helping to manage conditions such as back and neck injuries, sprains/strains and fractures, arthritis, burns, amputations, strokes, multiple sclerosis, birth defects, injuries related to work and sports, and others.
 You will work in a broad range of settings including hospitals, outpatient clinics, rehabilitation facilities, skilled nursing, extended care, or subacute facilities, homes, schools, fitness centers, and sports training facilities.

 What Will I LearnThe AAS degree prepares you to serve as a PTA within 5 semesters.
 The program is offered 2 - 2 ½ days per week except during the clinical experiences which occur in the third and fifth semester.
 Clinical experiences are scheduled for 40 hours per week, and placement is typically anywhere in Southern Colorado.
 Learning experiences include lecture and interactive lab opportunities in a spacious lab with state of the art equipment.
-The PTA program is accredited by CAPTE of the American Physical Therapy Association.
+The PTA program is accredited by the Commission on Accreditation in Physical Therapy Education.